SUSE Linux Enterprise: Unique Features

 SUSE Package Hub gives SLE users the option to install packages that are not an official part of the SUSE Linux Enterprise distribution or are more up to date than those included with the latest version of SLE.
 SUSE Package Hub is unofficial, and the software installed from its repositories does not receive commercial support from SUSE.
 Currently about 9,000 packages are available from SUSE Package Hub for SLE 12 and 15 with packages available for AArch64, ppc64le, s390x, and x86-64.

 End-of-support schedule

 Legacy versions of SUSE Linux Enterprise (SLES 9 and 10) had a ten year product lifecycle.
 Newer versions have a thirteen year product lifecycle (SLES 11, 12, and 15).
-The current support model consists of 10 years of general support from time of First Customer Shipment (FCS), followed by 3 years of Long Term Service Pack Support (LTSS).
+The current support model consists of 10 years of general support from time of First Customer Shipment (FCS), followed by 3 years of Long Term Service Pack Support (LTSS), and 3 years more of LTSS Core.

 Version history

 Release dates of SUSE Linux Enterprise Server versions: